 What is a traditional 401(k)?

 A traditional 401(k) is the original version of the plan, and is usually referred to simply as a 401(k).
 This type of plan allows you to make contributions with pre-tax dollars so that you don’t pay taxes on money you contribute.
-This may interest you : Tips for teenagers on landing a summer job – The Seattle Times.
+See the article : Why this financial expert has a retirement alter ego, and more money tips for single women.
 So your tax break comes today, rather than later.

 In this 401(k), you’ll also enjoy deferred taxes on your investment gains.
 Your money is taxed only when it comes out of the account.
 That means you can avoid taxes on earnings, such as capital gains and dividends, until you withdraw them from the account at retirement.